-Our work complements the existing literature on immigration, much of which takes national changes in low-skilled foreign labor supply as given and examines its impact on the earnings of U.S. native-born workers.2 As is well known, estimates of the wage effects of immigration vary widely across studies (Blau and Mackie 2016).
-Results depend on how one defines the geographic scope of labor markets, skill groups within these labor markets, and the interchangeability of native- and foreign-born workers on the job (Borjas 2003, 2013; Card 2001, 2009; Ottaviano and Peri 2012; Dustmann, Frattini, and Preston 2013).
-To explain instability in the wage effects of immigration, the literature has studied factors that may confound empirical analysis, including offsetting migration by nativeborn workers (Borias 2006), the location choices of immigrant workers (Cadena and Kovak 2016), firm-level changes in technology (Lewis 2011), occupational downgrading by immigrant workers (Peri and Sparber 2009; Dustmann, Frattini, and Preston 2013), and measurement error in labor market earnings (Aydemir and Borjas 2011).
-Relative to existing work, we offer the inverse perspective of how and why the low-skilled immigrant labor supply has changed.
-Given the abundance of research on how
+Our work complements existing literature on immigration, much of which takes national changes in low-skilled foreign labor supply as given and examines its impact on the earnings of U.S. native-born workers.3 As is well known, estimates of the wage impacts of immigration vary widely across studies (e.g., Blau and Mackie, 2016).
+Results depend on how one defines the geographic scope of labor markets, skill groups within these labor markets, and the interchangeability of native- and foreign-born workers on the job (Borjas, 2003 and 2013; Card, 2001 and 2009; Ottaviano and Peri, 2012; Dustmann, Frattini, and Preston, 2013).
+To explain instability in the wage impacts of immigration, the literature has studied factors which may confound empirical analysis, including offsetting migration by native-born workers (Borjas, 2006), location choices of immigrant workers (Cadena and Kovak, 2016), firm-level changes in technology (Lewis, 2011), occupational downgrading by immigrant workers (Peri and Sparber, 2009; Dustmann, Frattini, and Preston, 2013), and measurement error in labor-market earnings (Aydemir and Borjas, 2011).
+Relative to existing work, we offer the inverse perspective of how and why low-skilled immigrant labor supply has changed.
+Given the abundance of research on how immigration affects U.S. wages, the factors that govern the magnitude of low-skilled immigration are understudied.
+Our work helps address this gap in knowledge.